adrianpp/Brewing/README.md

 can use `make mock all` to not use wiringPi and instead use mock interface.

-Will almost certainly need to autostart the web service; can add a line to `sudo crontab -e` like:
+Will almost certainly need to autostart the web service; can add a line to `crontab -e` like:

-`@reboot /home/admin/Brewing/startserver.sh >> /home/admin/Brewing/serverexec.log`
+`@reboot sleep 60; cd /home/admin/Brewing && ./build/apps/run_brewery >> serverexec.log`

+Also be sure to set up gpio by adding a line to `/boot/config.txt` like:

+`dtoverlay=gpio`

 # Brewery Plumbing Design